JohnBinford/AppleWood-Pointe/readme.md

 ## Questions, Ideas, and Website Contributions can be sent to johnathan.binford@gmail.com .
 - Interim Moderator Eric S. will gather pictures and information, and then post it all here for easy viewing.
-   - Pictures and descriptive information about tools you might donate.
-   - Suggestions for Shop.

 * * *
 * * *

 ## Our Provisional Applewood Pointe of Apple Valley Workshop Manual is Complete!
 1. Initially, until ownership transfers to the resident Board of Directors (see item 3), </br>
-we must abide by the builder provided Applewood Point of Apple Valley's single page SHOP SAFETY RULES.
+we must abide by the builder provided Applewood Point of Apple Valley's single page SHOP SAFETY RULES (IF they provided one).
 2. No other Workshop policies or manuals may be used until handover.</br>
 3. Once the resident Board of Directors has been established,</br>
 our group's more comprehensive Workshop Users Manual may be adopted.